How to Make Over 6-Figures with This Simple Networking Strategy

 $150,000 from 15 deals in three years may not sound like much, but based on the Anson’s minimal time investment, he was basically paid to hang out with friends and chat about real estate.
 Besides the three hours spent at the meet-up, Anson said, “I basically post a note saying, ‘Hey, this is all the dates that we’re meeting up for the whole year.’
 Every month I just create a new thread [on BiggerPockets], I show up for three hours, and honestly, my voice is gone.
 I’m exhausted because I talk to a lot of people, answer pretty much any question that anybody has about nearly anything, and provide that value.
 But at the same time people come back to me and say, ‘Hey, yeah, you helped me out and I’ve been driving for dollars or I’ve been knocking on doors or whatever it is, and I came across this deal and I don’t know what to do with it.’
 So I’m more than happy to partner up with them, help them with ARV, help them with repairs, contractors, whatever they need to be successful, and a lot of times we partner up and do that deal together.
 It’s very beneficial.”

-Overall, Anson’s success is a testament to the effectiveness of starting a meet-up from a financial, learning, and relationship standpoint.
+Overall, Anson’s success is a testament to the effectiveness of starting a meet-up from a financial, educational, and relationship standpoint.
 Anson said, “I always say, if you wish something like [a meet-up] was in your area, why don’t you just start it?
 I’m living proof that it works.
 I have friends who I’ve met just through there, and we’re friends or we’re partnering up on things now.
 We wouldn’t have that opportunity if I didn’t just say, ‘Hey, let’s just see what happens if I start it up.’”